Results and moving on on Senior School

-Most children leave Ripley Court at thirteen, although some of the girls occasionally leave via an entrance examination at eleven.
+Most children leave Ripley Court at thirteen, although some of the girls leave via an entrance examination at eleven.
 It is a testament to our philosophy that you do not have to cram an able child to achieve excellent results!
-Click here for results for 2015 and 2016.
+Click here for results for 2015, 2016, 2017 and 2018.

 The Common Entrance exam is in eight subjects – English, maths, science, French, history, geography, Latin and religious studies, and the majority of pupils will leave by this method.
 Ripley Court is a strong supporter of Common Entrance for several reasons.